aadharmishra/elasticsearch-golang/README.md

 # elasticsearch-golang
-A simple elasticsearch crud api in golang
+A simple elasticsearch REST api in GoLang for CRUD operations